 Now that you’ve got some basic information about the difference between steel and aluminum tanks, it’s a good idea to familiarize yourself with the most popular brands, as of 2017.
 Here are a few of the more well-known favorites:

-It is also shorter than some of the competition and is Nitrox compatible up to 23.5%.
-This model weighs 34.7 pounds on dry land.
+It is in the same size range as all competitors and is Oxygen and Nitrox compatible up to 23.5%.
+This model weighs 31.5 pounds on dry land.